MadNLP/MadNLP.jl/docs/src/lib/kkt.md

 SparseKKTSystem

 ```
-The user has the choice to store the KKT system as a sparse `AbstractUnreducedKKTSystem`:
+Alternatively, the user has the choice to store the KKT system as a `SparseUnreducedKKTSystem`
+or as a `SparseCondensedKKTSystem`:
 ```@docs
 SparseUnreducedKKTSystem
+SparseCondensedKKTSystem
 ```

+## Dense KKT systems

 MadNLP provides also two structures to store the KKT system
 in a dense matrix.
 Although less efficient than their sparse counterparts,